the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 	Steps:

-		0) Install Ateml Studio 7 and Create a New Arduino Uno Project
+		0) Install Atmel Studio 7 and Create a New Arduino Uno Project
+		1) Configure Atmel Studio to Use Arduino Uno USB Driver
-		1) Download Fom Github
+		2) Download Fom Github
-		2) Add the Folder as a Source Location in AtemlStudio
+		3) Add the Folder as a Source Location in AtemlStudio
-		3) Include into your project main
+		4) Include into your project main

 		0) Install Ateml Studio 7 and Create a New Arduino Uno Project